The Naked Spur (1953)

 Release Date: February 1, 1953

 Filming on The Naked Spur began in May of 1952 and wrapped up in late June.
 The Naked Spur was shot on location in the San Juan Mountains in Colorado and near the town of Durango, Colorado.
 The city of Lone Pine, California was also a filming location.
-Director Anthony Mann was interested in filming in Colorado because he thought that deserts were overrepresented in Western films and he wanted to showcase a different side to the American frontier in The Naked Spur.
+Director Anthony Mann was interested in filming in Colorado because he thought that deserts, such as Monument Valley which frequently appeared in John Ford’s films, were overrepresented in Western films and he wanted to showcase a different side to the American frontier in The Naked Spur.
+Mann stated, “I wanted to show the mountains, the waterfalls, the forested areas, the snowy summits – in short to rediscover the whole Daniel Boone atmosphere: the characters emerge more fully from such an environment.
+In that sense the shooting of The Naked Spur gave me some genuine satisfaction.”

 Fun Facts and Trivia: The Naked Spur (1953) was the first of three films directed by Anthony Mann to star Robert Ryan.
 The two later films were Men in War (1957) and God’s Little Acre (1958).
-Ryan and Ralph Meeker later starred together in the war film The Dirty Dozen (1967).
+Ryan and Ralph Meeker later appeared together in the war film The Dirty Dozen (1967).
 The Naked Spur and the comedy Here Come the Girls were Millard Mitchell’s last two films.
-Mitchell unfortunately died of cancer in October, a few months after The Naked Spur was released.
+Mitchell unfortunately died of cancer in October of 1953, a few months after The Naked Spur was released.
 Here Come the Girls was released shortly after his death.

 The Naked Spur has received a strongly positive response from modern critics.
 John J. Puccio of Movie Metropolis described the The Naked Spur as being “engrossing” and praised Mann for adding darkness to the characters, including Stewart’s hero.
+Bob Bloom of Journal & Courier praised Stewart’s performance and stated that the film was a “must-see” for Stewart’s fans.
 Carol Cling of the Las Vegas Review-Journal gave The Naked Spur a perfect 5/5 star review.
-Bob Bloom of Journal & Courier praised Stewart’s performance and stated that the film was a “must-see” for Stewart’s fans.
-Matt Brunson of Film Frenzy and Jeffrey Westhoff of the Northwest Herald also gave the film positive reviews.
+Matt Brunson of Film Frenzy, Jeffrey M. Anderson of Combustible Celluloid, and Jeffrey Westhoff of the Northwest Herald also gave the film positive reviews.

 Oscars: The Naked Spur was nominated for one Oscar at the 26th Academy Awards ceremony: Best Original Screenplay (Sam Rolfe and Harold Jack Bloom).
 Rolfe and Bloom lost the Oscar to Charles Brackett, Walter Reisch and Richard L. Breen for Titanic (1953).